10 reasons why you should use quizzes with children

 Well targeted, tailor made quizzes where pupils can challenge themselves but are able to succeed can have a great boost to their self esteem and confidence.
 An individual quiz takes off the pressure that a ‘test’ can bring and enables children to privately make mistakes.
 Even if used in teams or pairs, the nature of a quiz being fun can also help those children less confident to make mistakes, especially if the quiz allows them to think again.

 Quizzes can aid planning identify progress

 Whether the quiz is a pre-topic assessment or at a midway point, they can really help you see what pupils already know or have learnt and therefore they can inform your next steps planning on an individual basis.
 They are also a great way to reinforce learning for pupils throughout a unit of work.

 Quizzes are easy to differentiate whilst enabling all children to participate in the same task.
 The same look to the task and the activity/instructions but with different questions is not only a subtle form of differentiation but can help you to provide just the right level of challenge and pin point how to support each pupil to reach their full potential.

 Quizzes are great for plenaries

 A quiz or poll at the end of a lesson is a good way to gain a quick overview of who needs help and where you could challenge pupils further.
-Having a standard set of meta-cognitive and evaluative questions online that pupils can access via an ipad or computer in any lesson makes this time efficinet in preparation for the teacher too, plus children will get into the habit of reflecting on their learning independently.
+Having a standard set of meta-cognitive and evaluative questions online that pupils can access via an iPad or computer in any lesson makes this time efficient in preparation for the teacher too, plus children will get into the habit of reflecting on their learning independently.